 I made this set as 3 separate necklaces that I can wear independently, or for a more dramatic look, combine 2 or 3 strands together.
 Way too much fun.
 Now I want to make a similar set with charcoal-colored "pearls"...wouldn't that be lovely?
 Oh, the possibilities.
 But...
 Earth to Shelley....time to get back on track.
 Maybe next week.
 Or 2 months from now.
 Depends on how soon I get my studio whipped into shape and when my fabric comes in!
 Hopefully I'll have good news about both of those things soon.

-Thanks for visiting my blog!
-In short, I'm a wife, mother, artist, and just happen to have been born with an insatiable need to create beautiful things.
+In short, I'm a wife, mother, artist, and creator of all sorts of things.
 I've categorized my creative endeavors into seven main areas, hence the 7 Layers; Textile/Pattern design, Sewing, Photography, Interior/Landscape design, Painting/Drawing, Monotypes/Printmaking, and Baking/Cake Decorating.
 There.
 I think that's 7(ish).
 You're welcome to use any of my ideas for personal use, but please do not copy and sell the things/ideas you see here without my permission.
 Thanks, and enjoy!

 Please do not copy or recreate my designs/artwork unless it is for personal, non-profit use.
 Any replication of my designs/artwork/photographs for profit is strictly prohibited without my written permission.
 All designs, artwork, and photographs are copyrighted 2005-2018.
 Thank you